 Most master’s programs in archaeology conclude with the completion of a thesis in which students select a relevant research question in the realm of archaeology, review all applicable literature in the area, and conduct their own research with the goal of answering that question.
 Students may also be required or encouraged to participate in a supervised internship in which they utilize their archaeological skills.
 These internships take place at approved sites in the public and private sectors, such as cultural resource management companies, government agencies, nonprofit organizations, or museums.

 Building a Career

 After graduating from a master’s program in archaeology, individuals may go on to work as archaeologists in a variety of fields, including cultural resource management, historic preservation, public archaeology, and heritage planning and tourism, to name a few.
 Work settings are diverse, including everything from national parks to museums to scattered construction sites across a broad region where historic artifacts may be present.
 Archaeologist job responsibilities might include protecting and preserving archaeological sites, analyzing and preserving artifacts found on such sites, conducting research, and educating the public on the history of sites and artifacts.

 The U.S. Bureau of Labor Statistics (BLS) projects that archaeologists and anthropologists will experience 21% job growth between 2010 and 2020, but that the field will remain small, leading to competition for jobs.
-The median yearly salary for these professionals was $54,230 in May 2010, the BLS noted.
+The median yearly salary for these professionals was $54,230, the BLS noted.
 Keep in mind, however, that actual salaries vary based on a number of factors, including your level of field and/or research experience, the region of the country you live in, and the size of your employer or client base.